+A simulation run can be created automatically when a simulation is executed, with results written to the specified database file (see Simulation Data).
 An empty simulation run can also be created from the main window's analysis ribbon.
-The base path and results folder properties can then be used to point the run to an existing database from a previous simulation.
+An empty simulation run can be used to connect to an existing database file by editing the simulation run properties.
 This is useful when comparing results from different projects; a simulation run object can be created in one project that is then set to point at the results generated from a different project so that they can be compared.